 The Twin Cities Capital Funding process is shown in Figure 2.
 The TIP is a federal requirement.
 The Metropolitan Council and TAB have chosen to prepare a four-year document every year.
 The results of the regional solicitation are added to the TIP every other year.
-This year the TIP will cover 2012-2015 TIP has been prepared.
+This year the TIP will cover 2013-2016 TIP has been prepared.
 The TIP is an integral part of the overall regional transportation planning and implementing process.
 The preparation is a cooperative effort among local units of government and metropolitan and state agencies.
 This cooperative process uses technical skills and resources of the various agencies, and minimizes duplication by the participants.
-The funding percentages in Figure 2 represent the approximate share of total funding in the TIP (federal, state, and local) selected through five selection processes.
+The funding percentages in Figure 2 represent the approximate share of total funds of all projects in the TIP (federal, state, and local) selected through five selection processes.
 The Twin Cities TIP includes all of Mn/DOT's program, including projects that do not have any federal funding participation but does not include locally-generated funding used by Metro Transit, Metropolitan Transportation Services and suburban transit providers, nor does it include all locally-funded projects.
-Therefore the funding percentages in Figure 2 are not reflective of the total funding package for transportation in the 7-county region.
+It also does not include the significant amounts of money required for planning, design, engineering and right-of-way acquisition that local governments typically pay.
+Therefore the funding percentages in Figure 2 are not reflective of the total funding package for transportation in the 7-county region, but only the program of projects in the TIP.